Abby Cohen has revealed the first symptom of bowel cancer that she noticed which allowed doctors to catch the disease early.

-Bowel cancer is one of the most common types of cancer diagnosed in the UK, with most people diagnosed with it over the age of 60, according to the NHS (though younger people can get it too).
+Bowel cancer is one of the most common types of cancers diagnosed in the UK, with most people diagnosed over the age of 60, according to the NHS (though younger people can get it too).

 It is a general term for cancer that begins in the large bowel – depending on where it starts, bowel cancer is sometimes called colon or rectal cancer.
 The colon is the first part of the large bowel, is about five feet long and has four sections, of which cancer can develop in any section, while rectal cancer starts in the last part of the large bowel, the part that stores poo until it is ready to be passed out of the body.

-Almost six in 10 people diagnosed will now survive their disease for 10 years or more, but with it still claiming around 44 lives every day, more research still needs to be done, Cancer Research UK highlights.
+Almost six in 10 people diagnosed will now survive their disease for 10 years or more, but with it still claiming around 46 lives every day, more research needs to be done, Cancer Research UK highlights.

-Other than age, the risk factors for developing bowel cancer include genetics and family history, medical conditions called familial adenomatous polyposis (FAP), Lynch syndrome, ulcerative colitis and Crohn’s disease, and diet and lifestyle factors.
+Other than age, the risk factors for developing bowel cancer include genetics and family history, medical conditions called familial adenomatous polyposis, Lynch syndrome, ulcerative colitis and Crohn’s disease, and diet and lifestyle factors.